 Mutual respect & tolerance of those with different faiths & beliefs

-High Lane Primary School is a very caring school.
+Mutual respect is at the heart of our aims and values.
+We place a great deal of emphasis on creating an inclusive school ethos where all the different experiences of children and their families are valued and diversity is celebrated.
 Children are taught to care for one another, learn well together and respect differences from a very young age.
 Celebrations across many themes help children gain insights into each other’s backgrounds and to recognise the positive aspects of different cultures.
 Children are proud of their school and they tell us so.
 They know that they as individuals are valued and respected.

 Our values are also reflected in our many policies which include SMSC, Behaviour and Discipline, RE Policy, PSHE/SRE Policy, School Prospectus, Equality and Diversity Policy.